-At December 31, 2012 and 2011, the weighted-average discount rate assumptions used in developing the postretirement benefit obligation were 3.75 percent and 4.50 percent, respectively.
+At December 31, 2013 and 2012, the weighted-average discount rate assumptions used in developing the postretirement benefit obligation were 4.79 percent and 3.75 percent, respectively.

 Discount rates reflect yields available on high-quality corporate bonds that would generate the cash flows necessary to pay the plan's benefits when due.
+Beginning in 2013, the System Plan discount rate assumption setting convention changed from rounding the rate to the nearest 25 basis points to using an unrounded rate.